- 2 Bedrooms

 - Condo

 Located at the end of Shore Drive on a handsome beach.
 Full equipped kitchen with microwave, stove, and refrigerator.
 Eateries and shopping just 15 mins. away.
 Fantastic restaurant on site.
 Heated indoor-outdoor pool with whirlpool.
 Basketball, tennis courts, and exercise room also.
-Savor pretty vistas of the ocean from your private deck.
+Savor handsome vistas of the ocean from your private deck.

 About the Area

-Myrtle Beach is home to this condo.
-The area's natural beauty can be seen at North Myrtle Beach Beaches and Myrtle Beach State Park, while Ripley's Aquarium and SkyWheel Myrtle Beach are popular area attractions.
+Located in Myrtle Beach, this condo is on the beach.
+Apache Pier and Cherry Grove Pier are worth checking out if an activity is on the agenda, while those wishing to experience the area's popular attractions can visit Ripley's Aquarium and SkyWheel Myrtle Beach.
 Looking to enjoy an event or a game while in town?
 See what's going on at Broadway Grand Prix, or consider a night out at Burroughs & Chapin Pavilion Place.

 Special Instructions